 750m – ponies 12.2hh – 13.3hh, riders 12 yrs – 15 yrs

 Pony Club Australia (PCA) has been an instrumental organisation in Australia’s history, with around 850 clubs scattered right across the country, and over 40,000 members.

-It was the first major sponsorship we planned before we launched TIC three years ago, because we wanted to financially support this historic organisation for all the work they do, predominantly, through parents and volunteer helpers.
+It was the first major sponsorship we planned before we launched TIC three years ago because we wanted to financially support this historical organisation for all the work they do, predominantly, through parents and volunteer helpers.